Vicor Corporation

 Areas of Concern

-The stock receives a Fundamental Health Score of 53.3/100 based on profitability, valuation, growth, and balance sheet metrics.
-The C grade reflects average fundamentals, with notable risks in certain areas.
+The stock receives a Fundamental Health Score of 82.4/100 based on profitability, valuation, growth, and balance sheet metrics.
+The B+ grade reflects solid fundamentals with room for improvement in valuation or growth.

 Fundamental Health Score